THE PREMIER MARKETPLACE FOR REAL GEMS

 Back to the spiritual side, what is alexandrite used for in chakra healing?

-Alexandrite stones help open and balance the crown chakra.
+As a chakra stone, alexandrite opens and balances the crown chakra.
 The crown is the highest of the seven chakras, culminating the journey from our basic physical needs to our highest spiritual self.

 With a blocked crown chakra, you may feel disconnected and uninspired, drifting aimlessly without an anchor.
 Alexandrite can open the chakra, infusing warm energies into your life and setting the stage for a powerful spiritual transformation.